DigiPen-CS315/.github/.github/ISSUE_TEMPLATE/crash_report.md

 The given exception code. i.e. STACK_OVERFLOW   <!-- replace this text -->

 #### Call Stack
-Paste the call stack here   <!-- replace this text -->
+Paste the call stack here.   <!-- replace this text -->

 #### What registers, stack information, and memory you looked at for clues.
 [  ]   <!-- replace this text -->